The Grand Circuit

 Start: Moroto

-We are going further southeast today.
-You will drive to Sipi Falls at the foothills of Mount Elgon, home to a series of three spectacular waterfalls, some of the best Arabica coffee in the world, and beautiful sunsets!
-Sipi Falls is a place to enjoy for some great hiking, but also a place to just relax and unwind in a cool and peaceful environment.
+Sipi Falls is based at the foothills of Mount Elgon, home to a series of three spectacular waterfalls, some of the best Arabica coffee in the world, and beautiful sunsets!
+Sipi Falls is a magnificent place to relax and unwind in a cool and peaceful environment.
+It's also an excellent area for walks, hikes and cultural tours.

 Day 20 of 24